Real Deal, Hands-On Review: OmniTable Plus

 However, what I really like as a secondary use is as an outfeed table for my table saw.
 Really, I should have two on the truck, one for outfeed and one for command center.

-As an outfeed table–it’d be extra perfect if it was about 1½-inch taller–it means I can plow long boards through my table saw and they’re supported as they come out.
+As an outfeed table, I can also plow long boards through my table saw and they’re supported as they come out.
 It’s awesome.
+But, it’d be extra perfect if it was about 1½-inch taller.

-It weighs 29 pounds and has a rugged carry handle.
-I actually tie it up in my tool truck to store it on edgeby that handle and I can tell you, it’s tough.
+The OmniTable weighs 29 pounds and has a rugged carry handle.
+So I actually tie it up in my tool truck to store it on edgeby that handle and I can tell you, it’s tough.

 The table surface is about 24 x 36.
 The legs deploy easily.
-It stores nicely in a truck, shop or garage.
+And it stores nicely in a truck, shop or garage.

 Whomever had the light bulbs going off over their head even named it aptly: Omni.
-It’s useful just about everywhere.
+Because it’s useful just about everywhere.

 FIRST ONE IN, LAST ONE OUT